rsaunders33/ExData_Plotting1/README.md

 5. Plot 4 - Run command: source("plot4.R")

 ##Output
-The scripts will place a file called "plot#.R" in your working directory.
+The scripts will place a file called "plot#.png" in your working directory.